 It's best to wait until you have a healthy SCOBY and have made at least 4 batches of kombucha before using some other teas.
 Follow the guidelines to experiment with flavors AND keep your SCOBY happy and healthy.

-If caffeine is a concern, you can use decaffeinated tea for making kombucha.
+If you're worried about how much caffeine is in kombucha, you can make it using decaffeinated tea.
 (While it was previously believed that most of the caffeine is released in the first few minutes of steeping tea, this idea has proved false.)

 CHOOSING SUGAR FOR MAKING KOMBUCHA

 While it can be tempting to try to find ways not to use sugar in recipes, sugar is required for the fermentation process and cannot be bypassed or substituted.
 Using less sugar than required may starve the SCOBY.

 Keep in mind that the longer the kombucha is fermented, the less sugar remains.
 Brew from 7-30 days, tasting along the way, to find the best balance between sugar and flavor.